Perinatal, Postpartum & Birth Trauma Therapy for Mothers & Birthing People

 Bilateral Stimulation Resourcing Therapy

-I offer short-term therapy focused on healing birth trauma using bilateral stimulation resourcing techniques.
+I offer short-term therapy focused on healing birth trauma using bilateral stimulation and resourcing techniques.
 This work follows the birth trauma healing model developed by Gena McCarthy, RN, MFT, which integrates bilateral stimulation, resourcing practices, and perinatal trauma-informed care.

 This approach helps the nervous system safely process overwhelming experiences while building internal resources for regulation and resilience.